-In fact, the tax shield helps businesses opting for the accelerated depreciation method as it leads to more T.S allocation in the initial years of business, making it more NPV positive.
+The tax shield helps businesses opt for the accelerated depreciation method as it leads to more T.S. allocation in the initial years of business, making it more NPV positive.

-- It reduced the tax liability; however, it doesn’t always result in more cash inflow for business.
+- This reduces the tax liability but doesn’t always result in more cash inflow for the business.

-- It improves business valuation as it results in more Free Cash flow to the firm, which is an important yardstick through which business valuation is undertaken.
+- It improves business valuation by resulting in more Free Cash flow to the firm, an important yardstick for business valuation.

 - It enables business decisions to be undertaken after taking into consideration tax benefits.
-At times it is observed that certain projects become NPV positive on account of the T.S they offer.
+At times, certain projects become NPV-positive because of the T.S. they offer.

-- It helps in minimizing the business Weighted Average Cost of Capital (WACC) and maximizing business valuation.
+- It helps minimize the business’s Weighted Average Cost of Capital (WACC) and maximize business valuation.

 Tax Shield provides important tax breaks which help individuals and businesses to reduce their taxable income leading to lower tax liability.
-Every country’s tax system provides a list of instruments and income slabs along with threshold limits of tax exemption items that can be availed by the business and individuals to obtain a T.S.
-Also, a Tax shield is an important component in investment decisions both for businesses and Investors.
-Business usually prefers investing in those project where they can avail T.S, and similarly, individuals prefer investment in those financial instruments which are tax exempted to reduce their cash tax outflow.
+Every country’s tax system provides a list of instruments, income slabs, and threshold limits of tax exemption items that the business and individuals to obtain a T.S.
+Also, a Tax shield is an important component in investment decisions for businesses and Investors.
+Business usually prefers investing in projects where they can avail T.S.
+Similarly, individuals prefer investing in financial instruments tax exempted to reduce their cash tax outflow.

 This is a guide to Tax Shield.
-Here we discuss the definition and how does tax shields save on taxes? along with practical examples.
+Here we discuss the definition and how tax shields save on taxes.
+Along with practical examples.
 You may also look at the following articles to learn more –